ESP32DE/ESP32-SoftUSB/README.md

 # Note

-this repos are still in work process and is custimized done.
+this repos are still in work process and is customized done.

 this is not an official confirmation for working SoftUSB function on ESP32,